SAP/luigi/client-frameworks-support/client-support-ui5/src/README.md

 2. If your project is not set up for use with the [UI5 Tooling](https://sap.github.io/ui5-tooling/stable/) yet, you need to install it.
 It is required to consume the Luigi Client UI5 Support Library.
 ​
-3. In the last step you need to register the library in your `Component.js` file.
+3. In the last step, you need to register the library in your `Component.js` file.

 Using UI5 tooling:
 ```javascript